ricardobrg/website/src/docs/get-started/flutter-for/android-devs.md

 The observable lifecycle events are:

+* `detached` — The application is still hosted on a flutter engine but is detached from any host views.
 * `inactive` — The application is in an inactive state and is not receiving user input.
-This event only works on iOS, as there is no equivalent event to map to on Android.
 * `paused` — The application is not currently visible to the user, not responding to user input, and running in the background.
   This is equivalent to `onPause()` in Android.
 * `resumed` — The application is visible and responding to user input.
   This is equivalent to `onPostResume()` in Android.
-* `suspending` — The application is suspended momentarily.
-  This is equivalent to `onStop` in Android;
-  it is not triggered on iOS as there is no equivalent event to map to on iOS.

 For more details on the meaning of these states, see the [`AppLifecycleStatus` documentation][].